lemlac/mulem/docs/reference.md

 --)
 ```

-Functions can also be declared with type `fn` to be set later.
+Functions can also be declared with type `fn` / `mu fn` to be set later.
 This type is called a **function pointer.** It lets you treat functions that same way you do with variables.

 ```
 action: mu fn(int, int): int